Grade Curve Calculator

 • F (failing or very low performance)

-Our calculator uses the concept of grading categories to automatically distribute students into these categories based on the total population, the highest score, and the lowest score on the test.
+Our calculator uses the concept of grading categories to automatically distribute students into these categories based on the selected curve method.
+The bell-curve method uses the mean and standard deviation, while the fixed approximation method uses total population, highest score, and lowest score.

 Bell Curve Grade Graph or Chart